Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics

 \section{Kinetic Proofreading in the ribosome}

 The notion of accuracy can be defined for stochastic reaction systems where there are multiple terminal states of which only a particular subset is considered `correct'.
-In many biological systems, accuracy is enhanced through the use of multiple intermediate states, with the probability of resetting to the origin higher for pathways leading to the wrong terminal state -- a process that has been termed `kinetic proofreading'~\cite{hopfield1974kinetic,mellenius2017transcriptional,banerjee2017elucidating,murugan2012speed,cui2018identifying}.
-At equilibrium, the error rate (ratio of wrong to right pathways selected) is bounded by the difference in free energy change from the initial to the final state~\cite{sartori2015thermodynamics}.
-By contrast, systems with actively driven resetting cycles can surpass this bound, combining the energy differences in multiple intermediate states to achieve higher fidelity~\cite{yu2022energy}.
+For systems at equilibrium, the error rate (ratio of wrong to right pathways selected) is bounded by the difference in free energy change from the initial to the final state~\cite{sartori2015thermodynamics}.